N4 NATO Native and Non-Native Speech

-The N4 NATO Native and Non-Native Speech corpus was developed by the NATO research group on Speech and Language Technology in order to provide a military-oriented database for multilingual and non-native speech processing studies.
+N4 NATO Native and Non-Native Speech was developed by the NATO research group on Speech and Language Technology and contains approximately 9.5 hours of recorded multilingual speech and associated transcripts.
+The corpus was created to provide a military-oriented database for multilingual and non-native speech processing studies.

-Speech technology is covering an increasing number of languages, and systems are becoming more robust with regard to speech variablity such as speaking style and accents.
+Speech technology is covering an increasing number of languages, and systems are becoming more robust with regard to speech variability such as speaking style and accents.
 However, for real applications, especially in a multilingual and multinational context, further robustness to regional and even non-native accents is necessary.
-Among numerous corpora available for speech research few have specifically addressed this issue.
+Among the numerous corpora available for speech research, few have specifically addressed this issue.

 The NATO Speech and Language Technology group decided to create a corpus geared towards the study of non-native accents.
 The group chose naval communications as the common task because it naturally includes a great deal of non-native speech and because there were training facilities where data could be collected in several countries.